kateuj/instacook/README.md

 - 'POSTGRES_DB_URL_FROM_ELEPHANT_SQL' - paste your ElephantSQL URL link in here.
 - DEBUG set to TRUE is only for during the development phase, so make sure when deploying the finished app, to delete this variable.

+10. Now the config variables are set up, go to the 'Deploy' heading.
+The quickest, easiest way to deploy is through selecting the 'Connect to GitHub' deployment method.
+Go through the login GitHub authentication steps.

+11. Once your GitHub account is connected, select the respository you want to run in the 'Connect to GitHub' section.

+12. For easier updating if you make changes to your repository, enable automatic deployment from GitHub.

-10. You're now ready to click the enable automatic deploys and create button.
-Heroku will start building the app.
+13. Now you are ready to click the 'Deploy' button from the main branch.
+Heroku will now build your app.

-11. We will now need to go the more button on the dashboard and select run console.
+14. Finally, we need to click on the 'More' button at the top of the dashboard screen and select 'Run Console' from the dropdown.
+This will set up the models in the ElephantSQL database.
 This is where we will set up the tables in the database we have created on ElephantSQL.

-12. Type python3 and then once the python interpreter opens, we can run the following:
+12. When the terminal loads, type the following, hitting enter at the end of each line:

+    python3
     from recipes import db
     db.create_all()
     exit()
-    ```

-13. Now that the relational database has been set up and the tables created, we can now click open app and the budgify application should now open in a new tab.
+13. This has now created the relational database models from your repository into the ElephantSQL database.
+When you click on 'Open App' on the dashboard, it should now open Instacook.

 ### Forking the GitHub Repository